 CASE SUMMARY

-On March 15, 2022 a coalition of Louisiana voters and civil rights organizations filed a lawsuit against Louisiana's Secretary of State challenging the state's lack of a new congressional redistricting plan as violating the U.S. Constitution.
-The plaintiffs allege the state's congressional redistricting plan from the previous decade has since become unconstitutionally malapportioned due to population shifts in violation of the one person, one vote requirement under Article I, Section 2 of the U.S. Constitution.
-Next, plaintiffs allege due to an impasse between Louisiana's state legislature and governor, the state will be unable to enact a new, properly apportioned congressional plan in time for the 2022 elections and holding the elections under the prior decade's malapportioned plan will cause voters in overpopulated districts to have their voting strength diluted.
-They are seeking a judicial declaration that the state's 2010-cycle congressional districting plan violates the U.S. Constitution, an injunction barring the defendant from using the plan in future elections, and a court order adopting or implementing, or appointing a special master to adopt and implement, a new congressional plan that complies with the U.S. Constitution and the federal Voting Rights Act, including at least two majority-Black districts.
+On March 15, 2022, a coalition of civil rights groups and Louisiana voters filed a lawsuit against Louisiana’s Secretary of State challenging the state’s congressional redistricting plan, which was enacted the prior decade, as unconstitutionally malapportioned in violation of the one person, one vote requirement under Article I, § 2 of the U.S. Constitution.
+Plaintiffs also alleged the Governor and state legislature would be unable to enact a new, properly apportioned plan in time for the 2022 elections.
+They sought a judicial declaration that the congressional plan was unconstitutional, an injunction barring its use in future elections, and an order adopting, or appointing a special master to adopt, a lawful congressional plan containing at least two majority-Black districts.

 Similar Case: Bullman v.
 Ardoin